Diocesan Work Camp

 What is the lodging situation?

-All participants are required to stay at the home base location.
+All youth participants and adult chaperones are required to stay at the home base location.

 What kind of transportation is needed?

 Transportation to and from Work Camp is the responsibility of each parish to coordinate.
-Additionally, adult participants will be responsible for transportation to and from work sites each day during Work Camp.
-For every 6 youth participants, 1 vehicle (mini-van: 7 seatbelts or SUV: 7-8 seatbelts) is required.
-Please keep in mind that space will be needed for participant’s gear and Work Camp supplies both to and from Work Camp.
-As a reminder, the use of 10 – 15 passenger vehicles is strictly prohibited per Diocesan Policy.
+Additionally, adult participants will be responsible for transportation of their work crew to and from work sites each day during Work Camp.
+Every adult chaperone is required to bring a vehicle that has seatbelts for themselves plus 6 youth participants and also has space for transporting 2 5-gallon water coolers, a large lunch bin, a small vehicle supply bin, and tools.
+We prefer minivans with 7-8 seatbelts because they have the most room, but SUVs with 7-8 seatbelts can also work.
+As a reminder, the use of 10-15 passenger vehicles is strictly prohibited per Diocesan Policy

 Where do we get the tools for the work projects?